Tickets for the Sagrada Familia in Barcelona are cheapest and best bought online as timeslot admissions, or as part of fast track entry guided tours.

 The views of Barcelona from the towers are not particularly inspiring.
 The main attraction of ascending is to get close to the architecture and to enjoy the views of the church building on the way down.
 The towers certainly are less overwhelmingly impressive than the marvelous interior of the church itself.

 It is important to note carefully what is included and what not in these guided tours.
-Tour operators are keen to tell just how much is included, so unless a skip-the-line admission ticket is specifically mentioned, assume it is not.
+Tour operators are keen to tell just how much is included, so unless a skip-the-line admission ticket for a sight is specifically mentioned, assume it is not.
 Some tours only include time-slot reservations meaning visitors still have to buy further admission tickets.
 A photo of the church also does not mean it is seen from the inside: it is quite possible “to marvel at the Sagrada Familia” without entering but anyone may do so from the outside at any time for free.

 If planning to stay for longer in the church make sure the tour ends at the Sagrada Familia, or if preferred at a sight such as the Park GĂĽell where it may be fun to stay longer than the tour.